return42/sphkerneldoc/linux_src_doc/include/linux/iio/iio_h.rst

     vals pointer can contain. val_len is used to return length of valid elements in vals.

+read_avail
+    function to return the available values from the device. mask specifies which value.
+Note 0 means the available values for the channel in question.
+Return value specifies if a IIO_AVAIL_LIST or a IIO_AVAIL_RANGE is returned in vals.
+The type of the vals are returned in type and the number of vals is returned in length.
+For ranges, there are always three vals returned; min, step and max.
+For lists, all possible values are enumerated.

 write_raw
     function to write a value to the device.
     Parameters are the same as for read_raw.